siva-123-hash/realmeWebsite/README.md

 To mention a few:

 1. The hero section images have a mobile version of the same images.
 However I cannot seem to load the mobile version images in a mobile view.
 2. The footer section navigation links (Reccomented, Suport....)
 In the mobile view the user will have to click to reveal the links or to hide them.
 But i can't create the javascript function to execute that.
+3.For all the product pages seen in the landing page. when it comes to the quantity amount. when increasing the quantity and decreasing it.
+I cannot display the correct price.